1. What Are Cookies?

 |Necessary||These cookies are needed to make websites work properly; they enable you to move around and use the website features.||These cookies don't identify you as an individual.|

-|Performance||These cookies help website owners understand how visitors interact with their websites by providing information about the areas visited; time spent on the website and issues encountered, such as error messages.
-This information helps improve the performance of websites.||These cookies don't identify you as an individual; all data is collected anonymously.|
+|Performance||These cookies help website owners understand how visitors interact with their websites by providing information about the areas visited, time spent on the website and issues encountered, such as error messages.
+This information helps improve the performance of websites.||These cookies don't identify you as an individual and collect all data anonymously.|

-|Functionality||These cookies allow websites to remember the choices you make such as your username and email address to provide a more personalised experience.||These cookies do collect personally identifiable information and can identify you as an individual.|
+|Functionality||These cookies allow websites to remember your choices, such as your username and email address, to provide a more personalised experience.||These cookies do collect personally identifiable information and can identify you as an individual.|

 The length of time cookies last varies.
 There are two types of cookie:

 - Session or temporary: These cookies are deleted from your computer after you leave a website.

 - Permanent or persistent: These cookies are not deleted from your computer after you leave a website.
 They remain on your computer for a period after your visit.

 We use the following third-party cookies on this website: